jsdclxvi/Reforestation/README.md

-## What’s E.T. short for?
-He’s only got little legs.
+## Did you hear about the campsite that got visited by Bigfoot?
+It got in tents.